Start the Game for the Enterprise

 1.3 Identify Potential for Innovation

 Analyze the current state of all products, services, and organizational structures.
-Where is the enterprise today?
+Where is the enterprise today on the evolutionary path?
 What is evolving well?
 What is stagnating?
 Where do market opportunities or competitive pressures demand attention?

 1.4 Create an Enterprise Backlog

-Build the Enterprise Backlog — the ordered list of strategic Goals for the entire enterprise.
+Build the Enterprise Backlog, the ordered list of strategic Goals for the entire enterprise.
 The Enterprise Owner orders this backlog based on strategic priorities.
-Owners collectively define and refine Goals.
+Accountable Representatives, experienced managers, and team experts collectively define and refine Goals.
+As Arenas are created, their Arena Owners join this process.

 The Enterprise Backlog makes strategy visible and actionable.
 Every Goal represents a concrete strategic objective, not a vague aspiration.
 This transparency enables informed trade-offs and prevents the silent accumulation of conflicting priorities.